-Every year, about 25 million Christmas trees are purchased in the United States, according to the National Christmas Tree Association.
-Keeping it fresh is very important, not only for preserving its beauty, but also to prevent it from becoming a fire hazard.
+If you choose a real tree, keeping it fresh is very important, not only to preserve its beauty, but also to prevent it from becoming a fire hazard.
 With proper care, a Christmas tree can stay fresh for a month or even longer.

 There is some debate about whether adding any kind of mixture to the water helps keep a tree fresher longer.
 Tchukki Anderson, a staff arborist for the Tree Care Industry Association, says many people have had success by mixing a tablespoon of sugar or corn syrup in the water.
 However, she says, water is usually enough.